mawrkus/pull-request-review-guide/README.md

 There's a difference between who you are and what you do.
 What you do can always be improved through constructive and respectful criticism.

-If you feel hurt, take some distance, assume the best intention from the reviewer's comment and try to see it through their lenses.
+If you feel hurt, take some distance, assume the best intention from the reviewer's comment and try to see it through their lens.

 Always keep in mind that it's not about a better version of you, it's about a better software craft.